emersion/emersion.fr/content/blog/2021-06-15-status-update-30.md

 [wlroots][wlr-drm-lease] patches in the near future.
 Xaver Hugl and Simon Zeni have been driving this effort.
 Another effort that sparked discussion is an [email I've sent to linux-mm][linux-mm-query] about avoiding `SIGBUS` in Wayland compositors.
-Linus Torvalds and Ming Lin replies with patches to improve the situation, I'm hopeful for an upstream-able patch.
+Linus Torvalds and Ming Lin replied with patches to improve the situation, I'm hopeful for an upstream-able patch.

 Last but not least, I've finally come around to adding